 \section{Abstract}

 Penalized estimation principle is fundamental to high-dimensional problems.
-In the literature, it has been extensively and successfully applied to various models with \emph{only} structural parameters.
-On the contrary, in this paper, we first apply this penalization principle to a linear regression model with both finite-dimensional structural parameters and high-dimensional sparse \emph{incidental} parameters.
-For the estimated structural parameters, we derive their consistency and asymptotic distributions, which reveals an oracle property.
-However, the penalized estimator for the incidental parameters possesses only partial selection consistency but not consistency.
-This is an interesting partial consistency phenomenon: the structural parameters are consistently estimated while the incidental parameters can not.
-For the structural parameters, also considered is an alternative two-step penalized estimator, which improves the efficiency of the previous one-step procedure for challenging situations and is more suitable for constructing confidence regions.
-Further, we extend the methods and results to the case where the dimension of the structural parameters diverges with but slower than the sample size.
-Data-driven penalty regularization parameters are provided.
-The finite-sample performance of estimators for the structural parameters is evaluated by simulations and a real data set is analyzed.
-Supplemental materials are available online.\\
+In the literature, it has been extensively and successfully applied to various models with only structural parameters.
+As a contrast, in this paper, we apply this penalization principle to a linear regression model with a finite-dimensional vector of structural parameters and a high-dimensional vector of sparse incidental parameters.
+For the estimators of the structural parameters, we derive their consistency and asymptotic normality, which reveals an oracle property.
+However, the penalized estimators for the incidental parameters possess only partial selection consistency but not consistency.
+This is an interesting partial consistency phenomenon: the structural parameters are consistently estimated while the incidental ones cannot.
+For the structural parameters, also considered is an alternative two-step penalized estimator, which has fewer possible asymptotic distributions and thus is more suitable for statistical inferences.
+We further extend the methods and results to the case where the dimension of the structural parameter vector diverges with but slower than the sample size.
+A data-driven approach for selecting a penalty regularization parameter is provided.
+The finite-sample performance of the penalized estimators for the structural parameters is evaluated by simulations and a real data set is analyzed.